envytools/envytools/hwdocs/bus/pmc.rst

 NVC0 also introduced SUBFIFO_ENABLE register:

+.. reg:: 32 pmc-spoon-enable PSPOON enables
    MMIO 0x000204: SUBFIFO_ENABLE

    Enables PFIFO's PSUBFIFOs.
 Bit i corresponds to PSUBFIFO[i].
 See :ref:`NVC0+ PFIFO <nvc0-psubfifo>` for details.

 There are also two other registers looking like ENABLE, but with seemingly no effect and currently unknown purpose:

+.. reg:: 32 pmc-enable-unk08 ??? related to enable
    MMIO 0x000208: ???
 [NVC0-]

    Has the same bits as ENABLE, comes up as all-1 on boot, except for PDISPLAY bit which comes up as 0.

+.. reg:: 32 pmc-enable-unk0c ??? related to enable
    MMIO 0x00020c: ???
 [NVC4-]

    Has bits which correspond to PFIFO engines in ENABLE, ie.

    - 1: PPPP
    - 6: PCOPY[0]
    - 7: PCOPY[1]
    - 12: PGRAPH
    - 15: PVLD
    - 17: PVDEC

    Comes up as all-1.

+.. reg:: 32 pmc-fifo-eng-unk260 ??? related to PFIFO engines
+   MMIO 0x000260+i*4, i<6: ???
+[NVC0-]

+   Single-bit registers, 6 of them.

-.. todo:: RE these two
+.. todo:: RE these three

-.. todo:: describe 260

 .. _pmc-mmio-intr: